BesnikShala/Lost-in-Thailand-MS2-Project/README.md

 * The site includes three main sections under the nav link places.
 Here the user will see three large buttons/tabs clearly marked and outlined for the user to navigate through the different sections.

-* The user is able to switch between three different catagories and this will replace the content under each catagory rather than filling the page with too much text and images.
+* The user is able to switch between three different categories and this will replace the content under each category rather than filling the page with too much text and images.
 The user can easily navigate the three catagories at any point.

 * The site has a contact form for users to submit message requests for further information.